antwankakki/Flint/README.md

 We'll assume a pure TCP connection is established between the drone and your controller for the sake of simplicity, but this specification should work across all supported connections with little or no changes.

 All commands sent to the drone consist of a list of 10 integer values.
-How the values are constructed and organized is discussed as you read further down.
+How the values are constructed and organized is discussed as you read along.

 TBC